Foundry Insulation and Safety Basics

 Like plenty of other businesses, foundries are looking to reduce their overheads while maximising their productivity.
 However, unlike many other businesses, they have inherent risks and hazards to contend with, in an industry where safety must come first.

-Our foundry insulation products address several issues at once: they help prevent damage to furnaces occurring during essential processes; they act to protect both furnaces and those working in this environment with thermal barriers and optimised insulation; and they help boost productivity by making foundry processes more efficient.
+Our foundry insulation products address several issues at once: they help prevent damage to furnaces occurring during essential processes; they act to bolster foundry safety by protecting both furnaces and those working in this environment with thermal barriers and optimised insulation; and they help boost productivity by making foundry processes more efficient.

 Mica-based laminates and microporous insulation solutions are essential to the future development of the foundry and steel industry, and to its ongoing viability as a dynamic economic sector.